Baseball in the Netherlands

 The Netherlands national men's baseball team consistently ranks in the top ten of the WBSC World Rankings and has won the European Baseball Championship 25 times.
 Although baseball is a minority sport within the Netherlands proper, it is the main sport of the Dutch overseas territories in the Caribbean (formerly the Netherlands Antilles).

 History

 1911–1940

 The driving force in the early days of Dutch baseball was J.C.G.
 Grasé of Amsterdam.
 After discovering baseball while on vacation in the United States, he introduced the game in the Netherlands in 1911.
 An English teacher by profession, Grasé was able to translate the rules of the game into Dutch.
+He translated the sport's name to honkbal rather than use the English name for the sport.
 The first official games were played in 1911 and on March 12, 1912, Grasé founded the Dutch Baseball Union.
 Grasé was also the founder of the oldest baseball club in Europe, Quick Amsterdam (founded 1 March 1913).